htanderson/ITSbin/helpfiles/ITS_checks_colnames.md

+# ITS_checks Column Names

-# Column name explanations for ITS_checks.csv output from check_multiday & ITS_to_seconds.
+Column name explanations for ITS_checks.csv output from check_multiday & ITS_to_seconds.

 **subjID**: ITS file name. (*Future versions will separate ITS file name and ITS child ID.*)